Chesapeake Energy to face racketeering charges in Michigan trial

-Natural gas and oil producer Chesapeake Energy Corp (CHK.N) must face trial on charges of felony racketeering and using false pretenses related to its land-leasing practices, a state judge has ruled.
+Sept 9 Natural gas and oil producer Chesapeake Energy Corp must face trial on charges of felony racketeering and using false pretenses related to its land-leasing practices, a state judge has ruled.

 Cheboygan District Court Judge Maria Barton ruled on Monday that Oklahoma-based Chesapeake go to trial on one charge of racketeering and 20 counts of using false pretenses to allegedly defraud private landowners in the state during an oil and gas leasing boom in 2010.
 Barton ruled after a hearing last month.
 No trial date has been set.